ValentijnHeijnsbroek/RailNl/README.md

 - A **PNG file** illustrating the progression of scores achieved by the algorithm.
 - To start when inputting the parameter max_aantal_trajecten at 15 and the the minimum amount of stations per traject at 3, it will give the score around the 6400/6500 the quickest and consistently

+## Ant Colony Optimization

+### Runnning ACO:
+Open the 'aco.py' file
+Adjust the parameters to your liking
+Run the aco.py file in the terminal
+The progress will be shown and the final output will be printed in the terminal.

+### Tuning the parameters:

+Open the 'parameter_tuning_aco.py' file
+Scroll all the way down to the defining of the parameter spaces in the parameter_values dictionary Add for each key (parameter) in the dictionary the dicrete space you want to search by adding values to the list of that key or by changing the current values.
+Also specify the amount of times you want to try each combination of parameters by setting num_runs.
+If num_runs is higher than 1, the highest score of the tries per combination will be saved.
+The results will be uploaded to 'best_results.csv'